symfony/symfony-docs/cookbook/deployment/heroku.rst

 Thankfully, the solution to this problem is very simple: Symfony will pick up an environment variable named ``SYMFONY_ENV`` and use that environment if nothing else is explicitly set.
-As Heroku exposes all `config vars`_ as environment variables, we can issue a single command to prepare our app for a deployment:
+As Heroku exposes all `config vars`_ as environment variables, you can issue a single command to prepare your app for a deployment:

 .. code-block:: bash